**UPDATED Quarterly Review**

-This position is up over 222%, so I would move stops higher to guarantee a substantial profit while riding the trend higher for the potential of more gains.
+This position is up over 215%, so I would move stops higher to guarantee a substantial profit while riding the trend higher for the potential of more gains.
 There is nothing wrong with selling half the position and riding the balance for free with no capital risk.

 Keep stops tight on all positions in this sector that is highly sensitive to macroeconomic trends.
 In the medium to longer term, the stimulus and potential for a US infrastructure rebuilding program are bullish for industrial commodities.
 Short-term bouts of risk-off periods could cause sharp selloffs.
 A falling dollar is likely to support higher prices; a rising greenback has the opposite effect.

 I continue to rate this metals and mining ETF that holds shares in the leading producing companies in the world a long-term hold.
-I would raise stops to guarantee a profit if a correction occurs as PICK has moved over 101% higher.
+I would raise stops to guarantee a profit if a correction occurs as PICK has moved over 83% higher.
 Base metals and industrial commodities prices should continue to follow crude oil and stocks over the coming weeks.
 The strength in industrial commodity prices over the past months is a sign of inflationary pressures on the global economy.

+Keep those stops tight on short-term positions.
+Do not allow a short-term foray into the market to become a long-term investment.
+More stimulus early this year, and the potential for an infrastructure project in the US is bullish for industrial commodity prices.
+Protect profitable long positions with stops.
 Industrial commodity prices had been on bullish fire since March 2020 in a sign of rising inflationary pressures.
-After the dramatic rallies, there was room for substantial corrections that would not alter the long-term trends established over the past months.
-I remain bullish on the sector, but we could experience a bumpy ride after the latest Fed meeting.
+After the dramatic rallies, there was room for corrections that do not alter the long-term trends established over the past months.
+I remain bullish on the sector, but we could experience a bumpy ride over the coming weeks and months.
 It is impossible to pick tops or bottoms in markets.
 Approach all risk positions with a plan for risk and rewards and stick to it!
-The price action over the past weeks that followed the June Fed meeting was a sign that buyers stepped into the base metals on the dip.
-The summer is a slow time in the base metals arena as Europe often shuts down in August.
+The summer has ended, and base metals prices appear to be breaking out of their consolidation after correcting from highs in May.